LizethLino/lwl-IT265-002/docs/game-treatment.md

 Provide a concise and engaging summary of the game concept and theme.
 Make it persuasive and easy to understand.
 -->
+System Failure is a game about fate vs free will where friends become foe in the blink of an eye.
+Strategize the best way to win against enemy teams as you.
+Traverse the ever expanding map and rush to your safe zones if you find yourself getting too close to death.
+Beware of fate's design as denying her commands draw you closer and closer to madness.
+The game is complex and can allow for fun stories unique to each new game.
+Designed for the story and strategic focused player theres something for every type of person to enjoy.
+System Failure will test friendships as betrayal meets you at every step.
+Test your skills and find out who comes out on top as the one favored by Lady Fate herself in System Failure: Exodus!

 ### Target Audience Appeal
 <!--
 Explain how the game connects with its intended audience.
 What elements make it particularly appealing to them?
 -->
+My target audience would be players interested in roleplay elements, strategy, and story.
+My game is for people of 12 and up.
+It would likely be less appealing to casual gamers.
+Since my game features many characters to choose from, players can choose to roleplay as their team and strategize the best way to make it through it to the portal considering the characters on enemy teams.
+Sometimes it may be best to take out enemy teams if they are too much of a threat while other times it may be more interesting to find the key and make your way to exit first.

 ### Market Differentiation
 <!--
 Describe what makes this game unique in the current gaming market.
 Compare it to similar games and highlight key advantages.
 -->
+My game is similar to others in the gacha/rpg genre so what gives any game of this style an advantage is the story.
+I am confident that if I communicate my story properly either in a hidden format that players can find within the basic game (ARG style) or as an explicit story element like in CRK.
+I also think the feature of fighting other character cards instead of enemies would attract players.

 ---